PercyJia95/Programming_Experience/README.md

 # Programming_Experience
-This is a dropbox of my collection of course work at UVic and piece of code to demonstrate working experience
+This is a dropbox of my collection of course works at UVic and pieces of code to demonstrate working experience aside of school